alakeldev/passwords-generator-and-manager/README.md

 ### Future Goals:
 Most of the following features are in the version of "Norton" Passwords Generator and Manager:
-- Provide a password strength meter that shows the strength of each password generated.
+- Provide a password strength indicator that shows the strength of each password generated.
 - Provide a feature that allows users to import and export their passwords to other applications.
 - Biometric authentication technologies such as facial recognition or fingerprint scanning.
 - Encrypt the data with public key and decrypt these data with different privet key (asymmetric encryption).